Searching for details:

 One day, to the surprise of Gröttrup's family "half of the Ministry" (of Armaments) descended onto his house for a meeting at the conclusion of which, he had to gather his winter clothes and leave in the unknown direction.
 Gröttrup, joined all leading officials from NII-88 at Kapustin Yar.

-The first launch of the A-4 rocket designated No. 010T, was preceded by a short delay caused by the failure of the ignition system.
+The first launch of the A-4 rocket designated No. 010T, was preceded by a short delay caused by a failure of the ignition system.
 Three Russian technicians run to a fully loaded rocket and replaced pyrotechnic device initiating the launch.
-The vehicle blasted off on October 18, 1947 at 10:47 Moscow Time and after a short arc into the stratosphere impacted 206.7 kilometers from the launch site deviating around 30 kilometers to the left from the target.
-Absence of the large crater at the impact site showed that the rocket apparently disintegrated before crashing.
+The vehicle blasted off on October 18, 1947, at 10:47 Moscow Time and after a short arc into the stratosphere impacted 206.7 kilometers from the launch site deviating around 30 kilometers to the left from the target.
+Absence of a large crater at the impact site showed that the rocket apparently disintegrated before crashing.
+Still, the launch was qualified as a success.

 The second launch took place on October 20, 1947 at 11:14 Moscow Time and proceeded in the wrong direction due to control system failure.
-It fell 231 kilometers from the launch site.
+It fell 231 kilometers from the launch site, but 181 kilometers off target.
 (170)

 Search for the cause of the failure, forced Gröttrup to summon two of his compatriots from NII-88 to Kapustin Yar.
 During the flight to the range, the security policy officer, who escorted two men, tried to get them drank as a way of preventing Germans from figuring out the geographical location of the "secret" test site.
 In spite of such treatment, engineers set out to work immediately upon landing and soon were able to resolve the problem.